Background pattern

 Consult your doctor or pharmacist before starting to take Ivabradina tablets:

-• if you have symptoms such as fatigue, dizziness or difficulty breathing (this may mean that your heart is beating too slowly),
+• if you have symptoms such as tiredness, dizziness or difficulty breathing (this may mean that your heart is beating too slowly),

-• if you have symptoms of atrial fibrillation (unusual resting pulse above 110 beats per minute or irregular, without apparent reason, that makes it difficult to measure).
+• if you have symptoms of atrial fibrillation (an unusually high resting pulse rate (over 110 beats per minute) or irregular, without any apparent reason, making it difficult to measure).

 • if you have mild to moderate low blood pressure,